Cubix1729/logicalpy/docs/index.md

 The main features include:

  - The construction of logical formulae either directly or from a string
+ - The visualisation of truth tables
  - The implementation of semantic notions: satisfiability, entailment...
- - The conversion to normal forms (NNF, DNF, DNF)
+ - The conversion to normal forms (NNF, CNF, or DNF)
  - Automated theorem proving with the resolution procedure

 ## Installation